 Mystery as fluent Welsh-speaking man lost language after horror car crash

-Ellis Pears’ car flipped over three times when driving down a muddy country road
+Ellis Peares’ car flipped over three times when driving down a muddy country road

 A university student suffered a temporary loss of his Welsh fluency after a car crash, leaving him feeling like a "foreigner" among his peers.

-Ellis Pears, a 19-year-old law student at Aberystwyth University, was concussed in November 2024 when his car flipped after he swerved to avoid another vehicle on a muddy country road.
+Ellis Peares, a 19-year-old law student at Aberystwyth University, was concussed in November 2024 when his car flipped after he swerved to avoid another vehicle on a muddy country road.

-Days later, Mr Pears, whose first language is English but who had always been fluent in Welsh, found himself unable to speak the language.
+Days later, Mr Peares, whose first language is English but who had always been fluent in Welsh, found himself unable to speak the language.

 He described feeling cut off, struggling to maintain both his academic performance and social connections, while also battling flashbacks, anxiety, and persistent brain fog.